jorgebucaran/fisher/README.md

 Packages will be downloaded from GitHub if the name of the host is not specified.
 To install a package hosted anywhere else use the address of the remote server and the path to the repository.

 ```
-fisher add gitlab.com/owner/foobar bitbucket.org/owner/fumbam
+fisher add gitlab.com/owner/foobar
 ```

-Install a package from a tag or a branch.
+Install a package from a tag, branch.

 ```
 fisher add jethrokuan/z@pre27